Misconceptions Around Hormone Replacement Therapy

 The fact that you are reading this blog and educating yourself about menopausal women’s health issues is a fabulous first step.
 The more you know, the less likely you are to be one of the menopausal women who spend a third or more of their lives coping with menopausal symptoms and issues and having no understanding of what to expect, how to respond, or what treatment choices are available.

-Effective treatment not only alleviates symptoms such as hot flashes, mood swings, sleep difficulties, and visceral “belly fat” growth, but it also plays an important, if not critical, role in preventing chronic diseases that beset aging women.
+Effective treatment not only alleviates symptoms such as hot flashes, mood swings, sleep difficulties, and visceral “belly fat” accumulation, but it also plays an important, if not critical, role in preventing chronic diseases that beset aging women.7

 I strongly encourage you to continue learning, asking questions, and advocating for the best possible quality of life for yourself.